-While most of the time your child’s behavior melts your heart with love, there might be other times where his lack of self-control is overwhelming.
+While most of the time your child’s behavior melts your heart with love, there might be other times where their lack of self-control is overwhelming.
 We’ve previously talked about how at around 18 months your little one will begin experiencing the transition from oneness to separateness.
 During this period of growing self-awareness, your child might experience difficulties with waiting, sharing his toys, and taking turns.
-We’ve also mentioned that tantrums are common at this age, but aggressive behaviors should not be a way for your little one to cope with his frustrations.
+We’ve also mentioned that tantrums are common at this age, but aggressive behaviors should not be a way for your little one to cope with their frustrations.
 In this article we’ll discuss important strategies to keep in mind when you find yourself in these kinds of situations.

 What to do when this happens?

 2. Use firm words and a gesture to communicate your message.
 Use authoritative and short words to convey your message e.g., “No, that’s not okay”.
 Remember at this age your little one learns a lot from your movements, so try to use a “stop” or a “no” gesture when sharing your message using a firm voice without resorting to yelling.
-Don’t expect your child to get it the first time, it might take a couple of times for him to realize his behavior is uncalled for.
-Help him remember this is not okay by using the same words and gestures every time this happens.
+Don’t expect your child to get it the first time, it might take a couple of times for them to realize their behavior is uncalled for.
+Help them remember this is not okay by using the same words and gestures every time this happens.

 Keep reading part 2 of this article to learn about the ways to minimize and shape your child’s aggressive behavior.